Ana-Costa-1201313/sem5pi-24-25-3db9-frontend/Docs/Sprint B/US 6.2.8/readme.md

 ## 1. Context

-This task appears in the start of the project's development, to be able to delete a patient profile.
+This task appears in the middle of the project's development, to be able to delete a patient profile.

 ## 2. Requirements